davenaylor/postie/readme.txt

 * Removed extra quote character in captions from #img# placeholders (thanks SteelD for pointing out the error)
 * Added support for big5 and gb-1232 encodings (thanks Chow)
+* Fixed issue with configurations items stored as arrays, which caused problems with validating authorized addresses

 = 1.4 (2010.04.25) =
 * Now using wordpress settings api (thanks for much help from Andrew S)